 How is back pain diagnosed?

 Your healthcare provider will ask if you have any medical conditions.
-He may ask if you have a history of back pain and how it started.
-He may watch you stand and walk, and check your range of motion.
-Show him where you feel pain and what makes it better or worse.
+He or she may ask if you have a history of back pain and how it started.
+He or she may watch you stand and walk, and check your range of motion.
+Show him or her where you feel pain and what makes it better or worse.
 Describe the pain, how bad it is, and how long it lasts.
-Tell him if your pain worsens at night or when you lie on your back.
+Tell your provider if your pain worsens at night or when you lie on your back.

 How is back pain treated?

 - NSAIDs help decrease swelling and pain.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.
 Do not use more than 4 grams (4,000 milligrams) total of acetaminophen in one day.

 - Muscle relaxers help decrease muscle spasms and back pain.